jgh-/fdk-clj/README.md

 #### GraalVM

-For fast cold-start times you should use GraalVM's Native Image with FROM SCRATCH for the docker image.
+For fast(er) cold-start times you should use GraalVM's Native Image with FROM SCRATCH for the docker image.